tsukinaha/tsukimi/README.md

 ### Translations

 If you'd like to help translating **Tsukimi** into your language, please head over to [Weblate](https://hosted.weblate.org/projects/tsukimi/).

+If you don’t see your language, feel free to add it! :)

 <a href="https://hosted.weblate.org/engage/tsukimi/">
 <img src="https://hosted.weblate.org/widget/tsukimi/main/multi-auto.svg" alt="翻译状态" />